sonic-net/SONiC/doc/lag/Increasing LACP PDU timeout during warm-reboot.md

 * A duration of 3 minutes times the retry count passes
 * The LACP session goes down for whatever reason (because the new retry count expires, because the link goes down, etc.)
-* The peer device sends a version 0x01 LACP PDU (without the retry count TLVs)
+* The peer device sends a version 0x01 LACP PDU (only after 60 seconds)

 Except for the first event, after any of these happen, the standard retry count of 3 applies.

+In the case of the last event, where a 0x01 LACP PDU is received, the retry count will get reset to 3 only after 60 seconds after the last 0xf1 LACP PDU with non-standard retry count.
+In other words, when a 0xf1 LACP PDU is received with a non-standard retry count, if a 0x01 LACP PDU is received within 60 seconds of that, then the retry count will not get reset to 3.
+This is meant to act as a transition mechanism during image upgrades.

-If both sides want to use the standard retry count of 3 instead, they are recommended to send a regular LACP version 0x01 packet, so that the current standard is being followed.
+If both sides want to use the standard retry count of 3 instead, they are recommended (but not required) to send a regular LACP version 0x01 packet, so that the current standard is being followed.
+For SONiC's purposes, if a 0xf1 LACP PDU is received by a device, then it will also respond with a 0xf1 LACP PDU.
+This will act as part of a feature presence test, to determine if the peer device supports this feature.

 #### Changing Max Retries for Warmboot